stechtmann/BL2700/Blast.md

 # In class work
 Protein folding chaperones assist proteins in proper folding.
 Due to the essential role of protein folding chaperones, they are found universally across the tree of life.
 One of the most important chaperones is the Chaperonin (CPN) also known as the heat shock protein 60.
-In this exercise we are going to use BLAST to study the similarity between CPN from diverse domains of life as well as study the CPN content of a novel organism recently discovered from the deep ocean - The Lokiarchaeotes - which are a member of a recently described group known as the Asgard Archaea.
+In this exercise we are going to use BLAST to study the similarity between CPN from diverse domains of life by studying the diversity of chaperones from an intracellular symbiont of a hyperthermophilic archaeon.
+The symbiont (Nanoarchaota equitans) lives within the cells of Igniococcus spp.
+It has adapted for growth as a symbiont and has streamlined it's genome.

 ### Part 1 - Install blast tools
 #### Obtain and install Miniconda